 Location: From South San Francisco to South Half Moon Bay.

 Followed by a no-host celebration

 (location to be determined)

-Registration: Sign up now – Fill out our waiver form and pick up a location near you!
+Register to volunteer: Fill out our waiver form and pick up a location near you!

 Let’s all make trash extinct!
 Join us to pick up and clear away debris collecting along our beaches, parks, shoreline, creeks, parking lots and neighborhood streets from Mussel Rock to Sweeney Ridge to Pedro Point to Half Moon Bay.